 5. Travel

-You can include a map of exactly where you went and also make pages dedicated to the local customs, weather and food.
-As well as this, it’s great to incorporate your memories and a few of your favourite photos.
+You can include a map of exactly where you went and make pages dedicated to the local customs, weather and food.
+And of course it’s great to incorporate your memories and some of your favourite photos.

 6. Day trips

-While we tend to remember to document the bigger trips we take, the day trips we take in our own country (or even our own local town or city) can be neglected.
+We’re likely to remember to document the bigger trips we take, but the day trips we take in our own country (or even our own local town or city) can be neglected.
 So why not keep an art journal solely dedicated to these smaller outings?

-Add in little envelopes to store ticket stubs etc and note down little details such as when you went, who you were with, and what the weather was like.
+Add in little envelopes to store ticket stubs etc and note down little details such as:

 7. Favourite quotes

-I’m sure we have certain quotes that mean something to us.
-One of my favourites goes something along the lines of, “Whether you believe you can or you believe you can’t, you’re right.”
+Many of us have quotes that mean something to us.
+One of my favourites goes something like: “Whether you believe you can or you believe you can’t, you’re right.”

 A quotes journal is a great way to remember all the quotes that are special to you, or hold some kind of meaning.
 It’s also a useful way to practice your hand lettering, if that’s something you’re working on.